ToolboxPlane/FlightControllerSoftware/README.md

  * `state`: The current state of the airplane as measured by the BNO055
  * `out_state`: The (desired) state of the outputs (servos and motors)
  * `setpoint`: The setpoint sent by the flightcomputer (power, pitch, roll)

-## Coordinate system
-All coordinates form a right-handed trihedron.
-The x axis points forward, the y axis to the left side and the z axis upward.